Denis-Source/file_backup/README.md

 >To use GDrive handler, we should provide `secrets.json` file.

-To upload `samples/` folder we will can use the following command:
+To upload `samples/` folder we can use the following command:

 ```sh
 python main.py -i ~/samples/ -o backups/samples -oh gdrive